scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

    import vis_sheet
    vis_sheet.add_python_op(my_subtract)

-Change back to python mode by typing '##' (the shell should now have a white background).
+Change back to cells mode by typing '##' (the shell should now have a white background).
 Load an image in cell a1, erode it an put it in b1, and subtract b1 from a1 using our new function: